- Who we are

 *Not all customer satisfaction measures have an associated target

-We publish more detailed information about our performance in the Annual Report to Residents, focusing on the areas that matter most to you, and showing how performance has changed between one year and the next.
+We publish more detailed information about our performance in the Annual Report to Residents (pdf, 217kb), focusing on the areas that matter most to you, and showing how performance has changed between one year and the next.

 We are committed to achieving great performance throughout our business.
 We share selected performance information with all employees throughout Peabody Group.
 Our "Customer First" indicators reflect the high priority we place on achieving excellent customer service.